pradoprojects/Seedlers/README.md

 ## Empathising phase

 ### 09/25/2021
 Elaborated the first version of survey questions.
-Ran a dry-run test with some neighbors to fine-tune the questions.
+Ran a dry-run test with some neighbors to get some insight and fine-tune the questions.

 ### 09/25/2021
 Setup the project in Asana